 Ski gloves (liner)

-Removable liners may add bulk but they are certainly versatile
+Removable liners may add bulk but they are certainly versatile | Credit: Brian McCurdy

 Fit and Sizing

 A proper-fitting glove helps maximize everything from warmth to dexterity, so it’s worth the time to nail down your ideal size.
-And while the market isn’t consistent with how they list glove and mitten sizing—you’ll see standard small, medium, and large options as well as numbers-based listings from a brand like Hestra—the good news is that most rely on a simple hand circumference measurement.
+And while the market isn’t consistent with how they list glove and mitten sizing—you’ll see standard small, medium, and large options as well as numbers-based sizing from a brand like Hestra—the good news is that most rely on a simple hand circumference measurement.
 To get your size, wrap a soft tape measure around the widest point of your hand (typically right behind the knuckles) and match it to the manufacturer’s corresponding range.
-If you wind up in between sizes, it’s best to go up to avoid pinch points and being overly tight (which compromises both comfort and warmth).
+If you wind up in between sizes, it’s best to go up to avoid pinch points or an overly tight fit (which compromises both comfort and warmth).

 Ski gloves (Outdoor Research Arete)

-Too much room in the fingers will compromise dexterity
+Too much room in the fingers will compromise dexterity | Credit: Switchback Travel

-It’s worth noting that relying on your hand circumference isn’t a foolproof process, as the sizing doesn’t account for finger length, so it’s always ideal to try them on before purchasing.
+It’s worth noting that relying on your hand circumference isn’t a foolproof process, as the sizing doesn’t account for finger length, so it’s always ideal to try gloves on before purchasing.
 But if you need to buy online or just prefer the convenience, following the manufacturer-specific fit guidelines (avoid generic charts) and buying from a reputable ski retailer with a good return policy is a smart way to go.

 Ski gloves (holding poles with Leki gloves)

-It's best to try ski gloves on before buying if possible
+It's best to try ski gloves on before buying if possible | Credit: Jason Hummel

 Additional Ski Glove Features